Exile as cultural territory

 From artists for artists

-Hotel Continental is a project by ogalala kreuzberg, an independent theatre collective in Berlin.
+HC - Art Space in Exile is a project by ogalala kreuzberg e.V., an independent theatre collective in Berlin.
 Together with our Ukrainian colleagues and friends, we try to contribute to cultural diplomacy in Europe in times of war.